On March 22, Grampians Community Health's new workforce strategy came into effect.

-"We obviously want people on-site where we can to connect to our organistion and do face-to-face client work, but the lessons we've learned out of COVID have helped us greatly."
+"We obviously want people on-site where we can to connect to our organisation and do face-to-face client work, but the lessons we've learned out of COVID have helped us greatly."

-In the months prior to the pandemic, Mr Little said the organistion had lost several staff who had been hired, couldn't find accommodation in Stawell, and subsequently found jobs elsewhere.
+In the months before the pandemic, Mr Little said the organisation had lost several staff who had been hired.
+He said they couldn't find accommodation in Stawell, and subsequently found jobs elsewhere.

 "In the last three months our recruitment has been less than normal, but we have put on three or four staff during lockdown," he said.

-"What we're seeing now is there are greater opportunities for us to have a blended service which will help in attrating people."
+"What we see now is there are greater opportunities for us to have a blended service which will help in attracting people."

 Mr Little said GCH conducted counselling and case management over video and phone calls, and had found this arrangement suited some rural residents better than travelling to the organisation's facilities.

 "The lessons from this have driven innovation," he said.
 "We're now doing an addendum to the strategy which says 'How does what we've learned attract and retain high-quality professional staff?'"